obvioussean/vsts-extension-wit-autosave/README.md

 # Work Item Autosave

 After any change to a work item, it will automatically be saved.
-To prevent too many revisions on a work item, there is a delay of 2.5 seconds after the work item is last changed before the save is attempted.
+To prevent unnecessary revisions on a work item, there is a configurable delay of 2.5 seconds after the work item is last changed before the save is attempted.

+To configure Work Item Autosave, please navigate to the collection administration page and select "Work Item Autosave."

+If you need to temporarily disable autosave, there is now work item form menu which will enable/disable autosave for the work item being edited.

 ### Feedback
 For bugs please use the [issue tracker](https://github.com/sferg-msft/vsts-extension-wit-autosave/issues) on the GitHub repo.